nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 721
 00:44:43,544 --> 00:44:48,053
-[SPEAKER_05]: Then I don't know who can walk me through the JIRA.
+[SPEAKER_05]: Then I don't know who can walk me through the Jira.

 722
 00:44:48,033 --> 00:44:51,531
-[SPEAKER_05]: Issues that are more specific more specifically.
+[SPEAKER_05]: What are the issues that are more specific, more specifically,

 723
 00:44:51,551 --> 00:44:53,622
-[SPEAKER_05]: I want to understand that
+[SPEAKER_05]: I want to understand that.

 724
 00:44:53,602 --> 00:44:56,811